NBISweden/development-guidelines/README.md

 * Features in "feature" branches are independent of each other.
 Any conflicts are resolved when merging.

 There are a host of different graphical user interfaces that helps keeping track of Git and the various branches in a project.
-SourceTree is a good free one for macOS, for example.
+[SourceTree](https://www.sourcetreeapp.com) is a good free one for macOS and Windows, for example.

 ## General stuff about working with Git